 Still Having Questions?

 - Who is my academic advisor?
 You can find your academic advisor’s name on Spire on the Student Center page (at the bottom right-corner of the page).
-If no name is mentioned there, then you need to contact the BCT Chief Undergraduate Advisor or the Program Director.
+If no name is mentioned there, then you should contact the BCT Chief Undergraduate Advisor or the Program Director.

 - Check out the CNS College’s FAQ page or browse their webpage.